-- 1 level and credit requirements

-- 2

-- interim award requirements

-module diet, including compulsory and optional modules
+- level and credit requirements - 1 2 3 interim award requirements module diet, including compulsory and optional modules

-iet, including compulsory and • 1 Compulsory Modules Optional Modules Awards Foundation Year Foundation Skills Development HANV8A-30-3 Academic Skills in Practice HANV8B- 30-3 Reviewing Literature HANV8C-15-3 Foundation Agricultural Studies HAGV8V-15-3 Foundation Biological Principles HANV8E-30-3 Not applicable.
-Cert Agricultural Studies Requires completion of at least 60 credits at level 3 or above of which not less than 45 at level 4.
+ENTRY Compulsory Modules Optional Modules Awards Xear 2 Year 1 Foundation Year HANV8B-30-3 Academic Skills in Practice HAGV8V-15-3 Foundation Agricultural Studies HANV8E-30-3 Foundation Biological Principles HANV8A-30-3 Foundation Skills Development HANV8C-15-3 Reviewing Literature HAGV74-45-4 Skills Development for Agriculture HAGV75-30-4 Crop Production and Soil Management HAGV76-30-4 Livestock Science and Husbandry HAGV77-15-4 Sustainable Agriculture HAGV78-30-5 Farm Business Management and Agricultural Policy HANXU5-15-5 Undergraduate Research Process Core one Students must achieve one from the following two: HAGV79-30-5 Agronomy Not applicable.
+Not applicable.
+Not applicable.
+HAGV7B-15-5 Professional Practice Portfolio OR HAGV7C-30-5 Professional Practice Project HANXRP-15-5 International Study Academic Portfolio HANXRX-15-5 Independent Report Cert Agricultural Studies Requires completion of at least 60 credits at level 3 or above of which not less than 45 at level 4.
 Cert HE Agriculture Requirements: 120 credits at level 3 or above of which not less than 90 are at level 4 or above.
-Year 1 HAGV74-45-4 Skills Development for Agriculture HAGV75-30-4 Crop Production and Soil Management HAGV76-30-4 Livestock Science and Husbandry HAGV77-15-4 Sustainable Agriculture Not applicable.
 Dip HE Agriculture Requirements: 240 credits at level 3 or above of which not less than 210 are at level 4 or above and not less than 90 at level 5 or above.
-BSc Agriculture Requirements: 300 credits at level 3 or above of which not less than 270 are at level 4 or above, not less than 150 HAGV78-30-5 Farm Business Management and Agricultural Policy HANXU5-15-5 Undergraduate Research Process Students must choose 75 credits from the following options; Option One Students may choose one from the following two: HAGV79-30-5 Agronomy OR HAGV7A-15-5 at level 5 or above and not less than 60 at level 6 or above.
+BSc Agriculture Requirements: 300 credits at level 3 or above of which not less than 270 are at level 4 or above, not less than 150 at level 5 or above and not less than 60 at level 6 or above.
 BSc Agriculture (IP) Requirements: 300 credits at level 3 or above of which not less than 270 are at level 4 or above, not less than 150 at level 5 or above and not less than 60 at level 6 or above.
 This must include the Year Work Placement module HANVK6-15-5.
-Year 2 Agricultural Technologies Option Two Students may choose one from the following two: HAGV7H-15-5 Pig and Poultry Production OR HAGV7G-30-5 Ruminant Livestock Production BSc (Hons) Agriculture Credit Requirements: 360 credits at level 3 or above of which not less than 330 are at level 4 or above, not less than 210 are at level 5 or above and not less than 90 at level 6 or above.
+BSc (Hons) Agriculture Credit Requirements: 360 credits at level 3 or above of which not less than 330 are at level 5 or above, not less than 210 are at level 5 or above and not less than 90 at level 6 or above.
 This must include all compulsory modules.
-Option Three Students may choose one of the following three; HANXRP-15-5 International Study Academic Portfolio OR HAGV7B-15-5 Professional Practice Portfolio OR HAGV7C-30-5 Professional Practice Project BSc (Hons) Agriculture (IP) Credit Requirements: 360 credits at level 3 or above of which not less than 330 are at level 4 or above, not less than 210 are at level 5 or above and not less than 90 at level 6 or above.
-This must include all compulsory modules and the Year Work Placement module HANVK6-15-5.
-Optional Year in agricultural or allied industries which and must be equivalent to 40 weeks' w placements would include on farm posi consultancy (crop and livestock produc management and food security / food s can be completed in the UK or abroad orth of work.
-Examples of year tions, working within agricultural tion), agricultural marketing, business afety positions.
-Students will complete Year 2 Foundation Skills Development HANV8A-30-3 Academic Skills in Practice HANV8B-30-3 Reviewing Literature HANV8C-15-3 Foundation Agricultural Studies HAGV8V-15-3 Foundation Biological Principles HANV8E-30-3 HAGV74-45-4 Skills Development for Agriculture HAGV75-30-4 Crop Production and Soil Management HAGV76-30-4 Livestock Science and Husbandry HAGV77-15-4 Sustainable Agriculture HAGV78-30-5 Farm Business Management and Agricultural Policy HANXU5-15-5 Undergraduate Research Process Foundation Skills Development HANV8A-30-3 Academic Skills in Practice HANV8B-30-3 Reviewing Literature HANV8C-15-3 Foundation Biological Principles HAGV78-15-3 Foundation Biological Principles HAGV78-30-3 HAGV74-45-4 Skills Development for Agriculture HAGV75-30-4 Livestock Science and Husbandry HAGV77-15-4 Sustainable Agriculture HAGV78-30-5 Farm Business Management and Agricultural Policy HANXU5-15-5 Undergraduate Research Process Option Two Students may choose one from the following two: HAGV7A-15-5 Agricultural Technologies Option Two Students may choose one from the following two: HAGV7A-15-5 Agricultural Technologies Option Two Students may choose one from the following two: HAGV7A-15-5 Reminant Livestock Production OR HAGV7G-30-5 Ruminant Livestock Production Option Three Students may choose one of the following two: HAGV7B-15-5 International Study Academic Portfolio OR HAGV7C-30-5 Professional Practice Portfolio OR HAGV7C-30-5 Professional Practice Project HANXRX-15-5 Independent Report Placement Year: Students can undertake an optional year for work placement in agricultural or allied industries which can be completed in the UK or abroad
+BSc (Hons) Agriculture (IP) Credit Requirements: 360 credits at level 3 or above of which not less than 330 are at level 5 or above, not less than 210 are at level 5 or above and not less than 90 at level 6 or above.
+This must include all compulsory modules and the Vear Work Placement module HANVK6-15-5.
+Optional Year in agricultural or allied industries which sitions, working within agricultural ction), agricultural marketing, business safety positions.
+Students will complete

-HANV3R-45-6 Undergraduate Dissertation Students must choose 45 credits from the following options; Year 3 HAGV7D-30-6 Industry Reflection on Agricultural Practice HAGV7E-15-6 Developments in Crop Production HAGV7J-15-6 Developments in Livestock Production HANV3M-15-6 Undergraduate Independent Study HAGV7F-15-6 Supply Chain Management HSPV54-15-6 Strategic Management HSPV44-15-6 People Leadership and Change HAGVD7-15-5 Vegetable and Soft Fruit Production
+Year 3 HANV3R-45-6 Undergraduate Dissertation HAGV7D-30-6 Industry Reflection on Agricultural Practice HAGV7E-15-6 Developments in Crop Production HAGV7J-15-6 Developments in Livestock Production HANV3M-15-6 Undergraduate Independent Study HAGV7F-15-6 Supply Chain Management HSPV54-15-6 Strategic Management HSPV54-15-6 Strategic Management